grzegorzmazur/yagy/README.rst

 4. Build the ALL_BUILD solution to build the Yagy application
 5. Build the PACKAGE solution to create an installation package

+Linux
+_____

+1. To compile Yagy, Yacas (yacas_1.4.0-1_amd64.deb) has to be installed
+2. In the CMakeList.txt set the YACAS_PREFIX variable to point to the Yacas installation folder
+  - it’s /usr by default
+3. Generate Makefile using CMake
+4. Build executable using the ``make`` command
+5. Either install using ``make install`` or build package using ``make package`` and install it